mapteb/angular-state-transitions/README.md

 4. With ROLE.ADMIN creds, accessing /home should transition to the /home view containing a link to /adminhome view
 5. With ROLE.ADMIN creds, should be able to transition to the /adminhome view and all the /home/** views
 6. With ROLE.GUEST creds, should be able to transition to /home/page1 and /home/page2 and should not be able to view the page3/** links
-7. With ROLE.GUEST creds, if the user tried to access /home/page3 or /home/page3/page4 or /home/page3/page5 directly then should be redirected to the /login page with a user not authorized for page3 message
+7. With ROLE.GUEST creds, if the user tried to access /home/page3 or /home/page3/page4 or /home/page3/page5 manually then should be redirected to the /login page with a user not authorized for page3 message << This step will not work in the above demo due to the static file hosting nature of github pages but can be tested in localhost >>
 8. With username other than user|admin|guest submitting /login form should reload the /login view with an unknown user error message
 9. With the user signed out, accessing the browser back button should stay back in the /login view
 ```